LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

  ...

-This matching is automacit and is done by ZK.
-In order that this works it is needed that your contoller inherites from ``GenericForwarComposer`` (wich in turn extends ``GenericAutowireComposer``, that is the class doing this kind of "magic").
+This matching is automatic and is done by ZK.
+In order that this works it is needed that your controller inherits from ``GenericForwarComposer`` (which in turn extends ``GenericAutowireComposer``, that is the class doing this kind of "magic").

 Thanks to this you will be able to access view from controller, but not the other way around.
 If you want to do this you need to define a variable inside ``Window`` component that will contain a reference to controller instance.
-The steps to to this are the following ones:
+The steps to do this are the following ones:

 * Your controller will override method ``doAfterCompose``.
 * This method receives a component which is the window associated to the